QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 ➡️ The local computer account that will be created cannot be used by users.
 The username is `PC_NAME_HERE$` and the password is a randomly generated string of 120 characters.
 </details>

-Once the workstation was added to Active Directory, you will be able to connect to any enabled accounts.
+Once the workstation is added to Active Directory, you will be able to connect to any enabled accounts.
 To connect to a specific domain, use `domain\username` such as `example.com\username`.

 👉 You can also use `username@domain` or the NetBios name instead of the domain giving us "`example\username`" <small>(set during the ADDS setup)</small>.